The Crucified Soldier: Sergeant Harry Band

 British documentary film maker Iain Overton investigated the story of the crucified soldier (as well as other myths of World War I) in his doctoral dissertation, and developed them into a television documentary which was transmitted in 2002 as part of UK Channel 4's Secret History series.
-Overton uncovered new historical evidence which identified the crucified soldier as Sergeant Harry Band of the Central Ontario Regiment of the Canadian Infantry, who was reported missing in action on 24 April 1915 near Ypres.
-Other soldiers in his unit wrote to Band's sister Elizabeth Petrie to express their condolences, and a year later, one of them finally confirmed in a letter to her that her suspicions that her brother had been "the crucified soldier" were true.
+Overton uncovered new historical evidence which he said identified the crucified soldier as Sergeant Harry Band of the Central Ontario Regiment of the Canadian Infantry, who was reported missing in action on 24 April 1915 near Ypres.
+Other soldiers in his unit wrote to Band's sister Elizabeth Petrie to express their condolences, and a year later, one of them wrote in a letter to her that her suspicions that her brother had been "the crucified soldier" were true.
 Band's body was never recovered, and he is commemorated on the Menin Gate memorial.

 The evidence discovered by Overton included a typewritten note by a British nurse found in the Liddle Collection of war correspondence in Leeds University.
 The note related comments by a Lance Corporal C.M.
 Brown to his nurse, Miss Ursula Violet Chaloner, whom he told of a Sergeant Harry Band who was "crucified after a battle of Ypres on one of the doors of a barn with five bayonets in him."

 Some accounts erroneously name the soldier identified in Overton's documentary as "Harry Banks", thus creating an apparent contradiction in that the only Canadian soldier of that name enlisted in the Overseas Expeditionary Force on 1 September 1915 in Victoria, British Columbia, some five months after the supposed crucifixion.